 Simplifying, the phlegm after eating is made by your digestion and stored in your lungs - and your throat.

-That means there's something 'wrong' with your
+That means there's something 'wrong' with one or more of these:

 Food has good and bad effects on us.